-Create an HDFS mapping to read or write to HDFS.
+Create an HDFS mapping to read or write to HDFS or View File System (ViewFS).

 You can read and write fixed-width and delimited file formats.
 You can read or write compressed files.
-You can read text files and binary file formats such as sequence file from HDFS.
+You can read text files and binary file formats such as sequence file from HDFS or ViewFS.
 You can specify the compression format of the files.
 You can use the binary stream output of the complex file data object as input to a Data Processor transformation to parse the file.

-You can define the following objects in an HDFS mapping:
+You can define the following objects in an HDFS or ViewFS mapping:

-- Flat file data object or complex file data object operation as the source to read data from HDFS. - Transformations. - Flat file data object as the target to write data to HDFS or any target.
+- Flat file data object or complex file data object operation as the source to read data from HDFS or ViewFS. - Transformations. - Flat file data object as the target to write data to HDFS or ViewFS or any target.